whexy/Argus/README.md

 ### Optional Visitors

 - **LibfuzzerVisitor**:
-  - Enabled by setting the `HARNESS_MODE` environment variable.
+  - Enabled by setting the `ADD_DRIVER` environment variable.
   - Removes `-fsanitize=fuzzer` and substitutes it with a driver for AFL++ fuzzing support.
   - The default driver is `bandfuzz-driver.o` for standard C libraries, and `bandfuzz-driver-libc++.o` for libc++ libraries.
   - The environment variable `BANDFUZZ_DRIVER` can be used to override the default driver.